Ibuprofen

 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) that is used to relieve pain, fever, and inflammation.
 This includes painful menstrual periods, migraines, and rheumatoid arthritis.
-It may also be used to close a patent ductus arteriosus in a premature baby.
-It can be used by mouth or intravenously.
+It can be taken orally (by mouth) or intravenously.
 It typically begins working within an hour.

-Common side effects include heartburn and a rash.
-Compared to other NSAIDs, it may have other side effects such as gastrointestinal bleeding.
-It increases the risk of heart failure, kidney failure, and liver failure.
-At low doses, it does not appear to increase the risk of heart attack; however, at higher doses it may.
+Common side effects include heartburn, nausea, indigestion, and abdominal pain.
+Potential side effects include gastrointestinal bleeding.
+Long-term use has been associated with kidney failure, and rarely liver failure, and it can exacerbate the condition of people with heart failure.
+At low doses, it does not appear to increase the risk of myocardial infarction (heart attack); however, at higher doses it may.
 Ibuprofen can also worsen asthma.
-While its safety in early pregnancy is unclear, it appears to be harmful in later pregnancy, so is not recommended.
-Like other NSAIDs, it works by inhibiting the production of prostaglandins by decreasing the activity of the enzyme cyclooxygenase (COX).
+While its safety in early pregnancy is unclear, it appears to be harmful in later pregnancy, so it is not recommended during that period.
+It works by inhibiting the production of prostaglandins by decreasing the activity of the enzyme cyclooxygenase (COX).
 Ibuprofen is a weaker anti-inflammatory agent than other NSAIDs.